 These are my recommended supplements for vegans – or anyone else, for that matter.
 They’re the most important nutrients that most people should be taking as part of a long term healthy eating plan.
 And some that might be helpful for some people, either regularly or occasionally.

-The best source of all your daily needs for nutrients is whole foods, but getting nutrients from food is not as easy as it once was.
+Now, the best source of all your daily needs for nutrients is from the foods that you eat, but getting nutrients from food is not as easy as it once was.

 There are a few major barriers you might face in getting enough nutrients:

 - Low nutrient levels in industrially-produced food

 - Low nutrient levels in highly processed foods

 - Low nutrient levels in areas with nutritionally-depleted soils

 - Low nutrient intake because of calorie-restricted diet plans